10 minutes Reading time

 Social media is the perfect place to grow your audience, post positive client testimonials and show what your brand is all about.

-The top five cruise holiday companies on social media are:
+The top five cruise line industry companies on social media are:

 As with many of the retailers, these companies are all worldwide cruise companies, so it’s no surprise they’re performing well on social.